microsoft/opensource-management-portal/docs/configuration.md

   - `config/organizations.json`: organization configuration information, an alternate and additive way to include organization config in the app at deployment time.
 For this method to work, make sure to set the configuration environment to use from such a file using the `CONFIGURATION_ENVIRONMENT` env variable.
 - [Azure Key Vault](https://azure.microsoft.com/en-us/services/key-vault/) secrets

-With the current configuration story, a `CONFIGURATION_ENVIRONMENT` variable is required, as well as a secret for AAD to get KeyVault bootstrapped.
-That requirement will go away soon.
+With the current configuration story, a `CONFIGURATION_ENVIRONMENT` variable is optional, as well as a secret for AAD to get KeyVault bootstrapped.
+The environment will default to your NODE_ENV if not set (i.e. `development`).

+The reason for `PREFER_DOTENV` is that in some cases, environments such as GitHub Codespaces will set the process environment for editors to all the secret values, which may not allow per-Codespace-instance overrides using `.env`, but this is a dev-time only opt-in approach.

 ## Configuring organizations